ihrz/ihrz/README.md

 - [Wyene](https://github.com/F-r-o-i-d) (He/him)

 ## Skids's hall
-There are no skidded scripts in the iHorizon source code, because talent is more important than being an idiot.
+There are no skidded scripts in the iHorizon source code, because talent is more important than being dumb.
+Skidding codes doesn't make you a developper, coding does.
+Skidding is only to flex and to lie to your friends.

 ## Origin
 The bot was primarily developed by Kisakay (*formerly known as Ezermoz*) and was first released in **September 2020** using **discord.js v12.**<br>